Frequently Asked Questions:

 - 8. How to access the University policy manual?

 - 9. How to join Faculty/Staff debit plan in Campus Dining?

-- 10. What support services are available to students such as academic advising, counseling and disability support services?
+- 10. What support services are available to students such as academic advising, counseling, and student accessibility support services?

 - 11. What technology is in the classroom I am teaching in?